Updated with information about UK-EU Brexit trade deal.

 For goods shipped to the UK from outside the UK, the following changes will take place:

 - Merchants need to collect VAT on orders shipped to the UK below ￡135.
-However, if you’re a merchant using a platform to supply imported goods with a value below ￡135 to UK customers, the VAT liability will be shifted to the platform.
+However, if you’re a merchant using an Online Marketplace(OMP) to supply imported goods with a value below ￡135 to UK customers, the VAT liability will be shifted to the OMP.